nusrobomaster/nusrobomaster.github.io/docs/nav-teams/TeamJSRR.md

 ## 6. Fabrication Materials and Methods
 [Back to Top](#contents)

+### 6.1 Fabrication Materials
-The fabrication methods listed below and not exhaustive and there are various advantages and disadvantages to each of them.
-Which is why we must utilise a whole range of methods/materials according to the purpose.
+The fabrication methods listed below and not exhaustive and there are various advantages and disadvantages to each of them - which is why we must utilise a whole range of methods/materials according to the purpose.

-### 6.1 Materials

 #### Aluminium
 One of the materials used in designing and fabricating the covers that protect the top of the robot is formed sheet aluminium.
-Aluminium is easy to machine, and with proper structural design, it can possess a high strength to weight ratio.
+Aluminium is **easy to machine**, and with proper structural design, it can possess a **high strength to weight ratio.**

 #### Steel
-The skeletal structure of the rolling chassis will need to be extremely rigid and strong to significantly reduce any deformation that can occur from collisions as well as enemy pellets.
+The skeletal structure of the rolling chassis will **need to be extremely rigid and strong** to significantly reduce any deformation that can occur from collisions as well as enemy pellets.
 We can use steel beams and brackets to assemble the main skeleton.

 #### Acrylic
-Acrylic’s transparency makes it a suitable material for the chassis during the prototype stage.
-It is inexpensive and easy to machine.
-It is used so we can visualize and check the internal mechanisms of the shooter/motors and effectively troubleshoot problems.
+Acrylic’s **transparency** makes it a suitable material for the chassis during the prototype stage.
+It is **inexpensive and easy to machine.** It is used so we can visualize and check the internal mechanisms of the shooter/motors and **effectively troubleshoot problems.**

 #### Fasteners
 Nuts and bolts are the bread and butter of most mechanical assemblies.
-However, in order to save time from having to regularly take apart the modules in the prototyping phase, we also propose zip ties and velcro straps as an inexpensive and more efficient alternative to traditional fastening methods.
+However, in order to **save time when having to regularly take apart the modules in the prototyping phase**, we also propose **zip ties and velcro straps as an inexpensive and more efficient alternative** to traditional fastening methods.

-### 6.2 Machining
+### 6.2 Fabrication Methods

+#### Machining
 We will have a 3D design converted into a planar drawing in autocad/solidworks (They have in-built CNC G-code output) and eventually CNC machine the metal sheets.
 For parts that do not require CNC machining, they can be manually machined.

-### 6.3 3D Printing
+#### 3D Printing
-There are certain parts of the vehicle that do not require a high strength, and these are the areas we can reduce the weight through 3D printing the parts in PLA/ABS.
-One of these components are the ammo box/cover, as well as the servo brackets.
+There are certain parts of the vehicle that do not require a high strength, and these are the areas we can **reduce the weight through 3D printing the parts in PLA/ABS.** One of these components are the ammo box/cover, as well as the servo brackets.

-### 6.4 Laser Cutting
+#### Laser Cutting
-For thin materials (thin aluminium and acrylic sheets), laser cutting can be a quick, efficient and accurate fabrication method.
-Especially in the prototyping phase.
+For thin materials (thin aluminium and acrylic sheets), **laser cutting can be a quick, efficient and accurate fabrication method.** Especially in the prototyping phase.

 ## 7. System Architecture
 [Back to Top](#contents)

+We are planning to use a **modular system** for the ease of prototyping and debugging.
+We plan to have **three main modules**, the Movement module, Communication module and the Threat detection module.

 ### 7.1 Movement Architecture
+For the movement of the robot, we plan to use an Arduino Mega to get the signals from the main controller (Voodo Board), through serial connection and controls a motor controller (that controls the direction of the wheel and the speed using the PID logic from the Arduino Mega to ensure that the robot can turn and move straight accurately.
+The odometry data such as the number of revolutions (obtained from the wheel encoder) of the wheel will be fed into the PID to adjust the robot so that it can move straight.

 ### 7.2 Communication Architecture
+We plan to use Robotic Operating System (ROS) to communicate the operator’s PC with the main controller on the robot over TCP-IP communication.
+We plan to build a controller script, that can be controlled using WASD and X to shoot the weapon.
+This will give the operator a more natural gaming feel to operating the robot.
+We will also have a GUI that will give them alert’s on the presence of enemy robots nearby so that the operator can take the shot.

 ## 8. Artificial Intelligence and Algorithms
 [Back to Top](#contents)